Lemniscate-2525/Mamba_Transformer_Hybrid/README.md

 $$x_t = P_t \cdot S_t$$

 Both $P_t$ (cumulative product) and $S_t$ (cumulative sum) can be computed with no for-loop using `torch.cumprod` and `torch.cumsum`, which are fully parallel GPU primitives.
-The entire length-$N$ sequence is processed in parallel.
+The entire length N sequence is processed in parallel.
 No sequential dependency.
 Full GPU utilization.

 ### Summary of Complexity Gains :